Diary of a Network Geek

 White Balance Lens Cap

-Filed under: Art,Criticism, Marginalia, and Notes,Fun,Review,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:35 am for you boring, normal people.
+Filed under: Art,Criticism, Marginalia, and Notes,Fun,Review,The Network Geek at Home — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:35 am for you boring, normal people.

 The moon is Waxing Gibbous